orlandocaraballo/sei/05-git-basics/terminal.md

 ## What is a terminal?

-Another way to communicate with your computer
+Another way to communicate with your computer using text commands.

 ---